In-depth reviews

 On the inside, the new Jeep Avenger takes much of its technology from the range-topping Jeep Grand Cherokee.
 The marque’s latest UConnect infotainment dominates the dashboard and is paired with a fully-digital instrument cluster; all of this makes the Avenger truly feel like a Jeep from the future, with the system itself offering an ergonomic interface and snappy responses to your inputs.

-As previously mentioned, the Jeep Avenger shares its platform with the Peugeot e-2008 and Vauxhall Mokka Electric and is the first to debut a new 54kWh battery (51kWh usable) which is set to come to those cars in the near future.
-Although available solely as an EV from launch, the Avenger is set to get the petrol-powered 1.2-litre PureTech engine used in the Peugeot 2008 and Vauxhall Mokka – in these cars it achieves around 50mpg, so expect a similar figure for the petrol Avenger.
+As previously mentioned, the Jeep Avenger shares its platform with the Peugeot E-2008 and Vauxhall Mokka Electric and is the first to debut a new 54kWh battery (51kWh usable) which is set to come to those cars in the near future.
+Although available solely as an EV from launch, the Avenger later got a petrol and mild-hybrid version.
+These use a 1.2-litre PureTech engine which is the same unit used in the Peugeot 2008 and Vauxhall Mokka.
+The mild-hybrid version, badged e-Hybrid, pairs this with a small 0.9kWh battery and electrical assistance to improve efficiency.

 In our brief time with the car we were able to get around 220 miles on a single charge – even in cold, wintery conditions, thanks to the handy addition of an energy-efficient heat pump.
 One useful feature is that you’re able to increase the strength of the regenerative braking function, meaning more charge should be retained over the course of a journey.